A+ Scholarship Program

 - Enter into a written agreement with your high school stating your intent to participate in the A+ program.

-- Attend an A+ high school for three years prior to graduation.
+- Attend an A+ high school for two years prior to graduation.

 - Graduate with a cumulative high school grade point average of 2.5 or higher on a 4.0 scale (non-weighted).

 - Maintain a 95% average attendance record for grades 9-12 (attendance is not rounded up).